newking9088/gpt_llama_rag_fine_tuning_classification/llm_general_knowledge.md

 ## Few-Shot Learning/In-Context Learning

 Another interesting way to prompt our LLM is few-shot learning/In-context learning.
-In this we give an LLM an example of task being solved to teach the LLM how to reason through a problem and also to format the answer in desired format.
+In this we give an LLM an example of the task being solved to teach the LLM how to reason through a problem and also to format the answer in the desired format.

-GPT-3 papers' title called out few-shot learning as a primary source of in-context learning - on the job training for an LLM.
+GPT-3 papers' title called out few-shot learning as a primary source of in-context learning, on the job training for an LLM.

 Reference: <a href="https://arxiv.org/abs/2005.14165" target="_blank">Language Models are Few Shot Learners</a>